rbuisson/homeassistant-dashboard-kindle/README.md

 - Simple buttons to toggle entity states (e.g., turn lights on/off).

 ## Installation
-1. Copy the `my-addon` folder into your Home Assistant `addons` directory.
+1. Copy the `kindle-dashboard` folder into your Home Assistant `addons` directory.
 2. Restart Home Assistant to detect the new addon.
 3. Install the addon from the **Add-on Store** in the Home Assistant UI.